XeniaSkotti/shopping-assistant/README.md

 The demo uses a fashion e-commerce dataset sourced from:
 - **Source**: [Kaggle - E-commerce Fashion Dataset](https://www.kaggle.com/code/tabassumbano/ecommerce-fashion-dataset/)
 - **Contents**: ~30,000 fashion items with attributes like brand, price, sizes, categories, and discounts

+**Composition (after preprocessing):**

+- Categories: dominated by Western Wear and Indian Wear (~20k items total), with smaller segments of Lingerie & Nightwear (~3.3k) and Footwear (~2.5k).
+Accessories (Watches, Jewellery, Fragrance) form ~15% of the dataset but have sparser attributes.

+- Price: log-normal distribution.
+Most clothing clusters in the £5–30 range, with a long tail of luxury/outlier items up to ~£1300.

+- Brands: highly skewed.
+A few brands (e.g. Vastranand) dominate, while the majority are long-tail labels.

+- Colors & product types: well populated for core clothing (dresses, kurtas, tops, sarees, etc.).
+Missing values are mostly in accessories.

+- Sizes: meaningful only for apparel and footwear; accessories/perfumes rarely list sizes.

+Takeaway: core clothing categories (apparel + footwear) are clean and query-friendly, while accessories are retained in the DB but flagged as non-core for early pipeline testing.

 *Note: This dataset is used for demonstration purposes only.*